VTN277/DOCS/NestJS/interceptor_cheat_scheet.md

-# NestJS Interceptor Cheat Sheet
+# An In-Depth Guide to NestJS Interceptors

-## What are Interceptors?
+## Introduction

-Interceptors are a powerful feature in NestJS that allow you to:
+NestJS interceptors are a powerful feature in the NestJS framework that allow you to add extra logic before and after the execution of the main handler.
+They are inspired by the Aspect-Oriented Programming (AOP) technique and can be used for various purposes such as:

-- Bind extra logic before/after method execution
+- Binding extra logic before/after method execution
-- Transform the result returned from a function
+- Transforming the result returned from a function
-- Transform the exception thrown from a function
+- Transforming the exception thrown from a function
-- Extend the basic function behavior
+- Extending the basic function behavior
-- Completely override a function depending on specific conditions
+- Completely overriding a function depending on specific conditions

-## Basic Structure
+## How Interceptors Work

+Interceptors have access to the `ExecutionContext` instance, which provides additional details about the current execution process.
+The interceptor's logic is implemented in the `intercept()` method, which takes two arguments:

+1. `ExecutionContext`: Inherits from `ArgumentsHost` and provides additional details about the current execution process.
+2. `CallHandler`: An interface with the `handle()` method, which you can use to invoke the route handler method at some point in your interceptor.

+## Creating an Interceptor

+To create an interceptor, you need to:

+1. Create a class that implements the `NestInterceptor` interface
+2. Implement the `intercept()` method
+3. Use the `@Injectable()` decorator to make it injectable

+Here's a basic example:

 ```typescript
 import { Injectable, NestInterceptor, ExecutionContext, CallHandler } from '@nestjs/common';